Battery Reserve & Autonomy Days

 Calculation: (1.825 kWh × 3) / 0.90 = 6.08 kWh

 In this scenario, you would need a battery bank with at least 6.08 kWh of usable capacity.
+Note: This formula provides a preliminary estimate.
+Factors like inverter efficiency, temperature, and battery age can affect actual performance.
+It is a critical input for a professional system design.
 This calculation is a crucial step in ensuring your system can handle periods of bad weather.
 Learn how to apply this for specific goals in How to size battery reserve for 2–3 days of autonomy off-grid.
 While the math is straightforward, various online tools can assist, as reviewed in Tool review: best autonomy calculators for off-grid sizing.

 Chapter 3: Choosing the Right Technology for Reliable Autonomy